influxdata/docs-v2/content/v2.0/reference/cli/influx/help/_index.md

 ---
 title: influx help
-description: The 'influx help' command provides help for any command in the `influx` command line interface.
+description: The `influx help` command provides help for any command in the `influx` command line interface.
 menu:
   v2_0_ref:
     name: influx help